 Prof. dr. Kiefte-de Jong's research over the past 5 years evolves around two main pillars.
-The first pillar includes research on the role of nutrition along the life-course (i.e. during pregnancy, childhood and adulthood) and cardiometabolic and gastrointestinal diseases.
-Specifically, she studies dietary patterns since these are more informative than studying individual foods, because it reflects the real-life situation of a combination of foods that people eat instead of specific products that are rarely eaten in isolation.
+The first pillar includes research on the role of nutrition and lifestyle along the life-course (i.e. during pregnancy, childhood and adulthood).
+Specifically, she studied dietary patterns since these are more informative than studying individual foods, because it reflects the real-life context of a combination of foods that people eat instead of specific products that are rarely eaten in isolation.
 These projects are embedded in the Rotterdam Study, a population-based prospective cohort study among middle-aged and elderly, as well as in the Generation R Study, a population-based birth cohort.
 In 2014 and 2016, she visited the Harvard School of Public Health in Boston USA to study the diet-dependent acid load hypothesis.
 Also, she is involved in several international consortia on projects on diet and non-communicable diseases.
-Since 2014, she is expanding her research line with a second pillar closely related to the field of public health nutrition, related to the sustainability of diets from a psychosocial and environmental perspective, in particular for vulnerable populations.
+Since 2014, she is expanding her research line with a second pillar closely related to the field of population health and prevention, related to the sustainability of health behaviour from a psychosocial and environmental perspective, in particular for vulnerable populations.
 In this context, she is studying environmental determinants (i.e. related to the food environment) and the impact of food insecurity and (adverse) life events (i.e. key transition moments in life) for which she received the Dekker fellowship of the Dutch Heart Foundation to study the concept of teachable moments (i.e. key transition moments in life) towards lifestyle change.
-Prof. Dr. Kiefte-de Jong has supervised more than 25 MSc students and 6 PhD students and is currenty (co-)promotor of 5 PhD students.
-She is (co-)author of more than 100 articles published in international peer-reviewed journals.
+Prof. Dr. Kiefte-de Jong has supervised more than 25 MSc students and 6 PhD students and is currenty (co-)promotor of 8 PhD students.
+She is (co-)author of more than 140 articles published in international peer-reviewed journals.